 Mario Melchiot started his career in the youth system at Ajax.
 He later played for Chelsea, Birmingham City, Rennes, Wigan and Umm Salal.
+His longest spell was with Chelsea from 1999 and 2004.
 He was capped 22 times from 2000 to 2008.
 He appeared in the 2008 European Championship, where he played the last of his international game.

 CB: Jaap Stam

 Japan Stam became the most expensive Dutch player and the most expensive defender in the world when Manchester United bought him for 10.6 million pounds.
 He helped them to win the UEFA Champions League in the 1998–99 season.
 He also played for PSV Eindhoven, Manchester United, Lazio, AC Milan and Ajax.
 Sam was capped 67 times for Holland, scoring three goals.
 He was in their squads for three European Championships and the 1998 World Cup Finals.